Updated on 2024-07-26 GMT+08:00

 • Only one cloud service can be selected for each permission block.
 To configure permissions for multiple cloud services, click Add Permissions, or switch to the JSON view (see Creating a Custom Policy in JSON View).

 • A custom policy can contain permissions for either global or project-level services.
-To define permissions required to access both global and project-level services, enclose the permissions in two separate policies for refined authorization.
+To define permissions required to access both global and project-level services, enclose the permissions in two separate custom policies for refined authorization.

 3. Select actions.